-The lock symbol indicates that access is restricted to students, faculty and staff of Dakota State University (that is, when off-campus, use will need to use your DSU library ID and password for login).
+The lock symbol indicates that access is restricted to students, faculty and staff of Dakota State University.

 The first research database will also lead to video and audio materials.